 In this course, students will develop deep understandings of theories and practices of instructional design and assessment-as-learning related to their disciplinary/ content contexts in higher education institutions.

-In this course, students will develop deep understandings of the lived experiences, cultural knowledge, and prior learning of the students in their higher education contexts.
+In this course, students will develop deep understandings of the lived experiences, cultural knowledges, and prior learning of the students in their higher education contexts.
 They will incorporate these understandings into engaging, inspiring, and authentic learning experiences in their content area(s) and related to higher education academic programs.

 The Ed.S. degree is for Education Specialists (e.g. School Psychologists, Superintendents) and is often accompanied by a specialized license (for example, from the Wisconsin Department of Public Instruction).
 However, someone working as a Superintendent of a school district or in a role as a School Psychologist may desire to attain the terminal degree.
 This program is similar in structure to the ABD program, which transfers in doctoral credits pre-candidacy and reduces the time to degree completion, but in this case instead of waiving the core and research courses, the transferred courses would be those that can substitute for the Superintendent specialization.
 This pathway is for any student holding a completed Ed.S. degree, includes all of the core courses and research courses, but replacing the specialization courses with prior coursework at the post-Masters level as electives transferred in from any completed Ed.S. degree.